Our courses are designed to offer students the best preparation for their future success.

 For students who already know that they would like to study Economics for their undergraduate degree, this course is the best choice

-This course looks at the principles of Engineering and prepares students for a wide range of Engineering-related degree programmes
+This course looks at the principles of Engineering and prepares students for a range of Physics and Engineering-related degree programmes

 This course is designed for students keen to study Accounting and Finance or related undergraduate degrees